parkchanhee/hisat2/README.md

 The repeat 3N-index could be used to align one read to thousands position 3 times faster standard 3N-index.
 HISAT-3N is developed based on [HISAT2](https://github.com/DaehwanKimLab/hisat2),
 which is particlarly optimized for RNA sequencing technology.
-HISAT-3N can be used for any base-converted sequencing reads include BS-seq, SLAM-seq, TAB-seq, scBS-seq, and scSLAM-seq.
+HISAT-3N can be used for any base-converted sequencing reads include BS-seq, SLAM-seq, scBS-seq, scSLAM-seq, and TAPS.

 Getting started
 ============